 You should also make sure to have a look at Airbnb if you prefer local or more personal experiences.
 On there you can find both private apartments and spare rooms and it can be quite affordable, especially with our $40 off coupon!

 To help you understand what the best places to visit in Malta are and where to find them, this guide will show you what Malta has to offer travelers.
 Following our Malta travel itinerary, you’ll begin in the nation’s tiny capital of Valletta before expanding out to the far corners of the country.
 Not only will you see other cities, the coast, and what lies inland, you’ll also have the opportunity to see Malta’s other main islands, Gozo and Comino.

-However, before we get to our Malta itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Malta itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 And back to our guide on what to do with your 5 days in Malta.
 Below you’ll find all you need to know about the best things to do in Malta so that you can have a fantastic time exploring this charming place.